Hang Ah Tea Room

 Finding It

 Pagoda Place is a narrow lane off Sacramento between Stockton and Grant.
 Hang Ah Alley runs off it.
-You’ll think you went the wrong way until you see the sign.
 Inside, around 30 seats at tight tables.

 The History

-When Hang Ah opened in 1920, the alley location offered privacy for tea, gambling, and socializing away from the main streets and police attention.
+Hang Ah opened in 1920.
+The alley location originally offered privacy for tea, gambling, and socializing away from the main streets.
 The dining room has barely changed since.
+The restaurant is widely cited as the oldest continuously operating dim sum restaurant in the United States.

 Practical Info